-A significant portion of our revenues is denominated in Euros and currencies other than the United States dollar.
+A significant portion of our revenues is denominated in currencies other than the United States dollar.
 Changes in currency exchange rates can affect net sales, potentially to a significant degree.
-When calculated by translating the local currency, actual results in the current period using the average exchange rates from the previous year's respective period instead of the current period, net sales were positively impacted by \$5.1 million in currency effects for the three months ended March 31, 2011 as compared to the same period in 2010.
+When calculated by translating the local currency, actual results in the current period using the average exchange rates from the previous year's respective period instead of the current period, net sales were positively impacted by US\$ 22.4 million in currency effects as compared to the same period in 2010.